Embedded Software Design: A New must have for Future Product Design

 Additionally, code that is written correctly and functioning properly may experience huge differences in performance by being manipulated.
 This is a huge contrast from physical products which, if not built in a certain way, simply won’t work.

-Recently SGW Designworks engaged a client project that used a proprietary firmware.
+In a recent project, where the device drivers used a proprietary firmware.
 The product had a screen which gave the user outputs to the equipment it was hooked up to.
-The team was able to get the code working correctly, however, it was “choppy” and the screen didn’t give data in a way that the team thought was very good.
+The team was able to get the code working correctly, however, it was “choppy” and the screen didn’t give real-time data in a way that the team thought was very good.

-After some work, SGW’s Dave Bohan found he could get the display to smooth out and look much better by changing some lines of code that were already in the system.
+After some work, Dave Bohan, a software engineer for a product development company, found he could get the display to smooth out and look much better by changing some lines of code that were already in the system.
 After some experimentation, Bohan was able to actually eliminate some lines of code without disturbing the output of the program.
 This resulted in a final product that gave the desired performance and looked good doing it too.

 Just like with physical products, sometimes it’s not enough that it works.
 It needs to meet a certain level of performance.